 For example, Kurt has obtained highly successful verdicts, settlements and substantial resolutions involving fraud cases, D&O cases, contract actions and avoidance actions, among others.
 Additionally, he has successfully defended numerous defamation, lender liability and other suits brought against his institutional clients.
 He has worked with franchisors, franchisees, cooperatives, manufacturers, retailers, distributors, landlords, developers, private equity groups, professional service providers and financial institutions, among others.

 Recently, a client’s customer was in a Chapter 11 bankruptcy with virtually no assets, but owed the client millions.
 Kurt took an innovative approach and was able to create and collect a seven-figure recovery for his client.
 In addition, Kurt’s lone appearance in a Tennessee bankruptcy court action resulted in a Tennessee Supreme Court ultimately ruling in favor of his client, in an appellate ruling that has saved his client untold millions.
-He has also represented parties in numerous high-profile bankruptcy cases such as Kmart, Conseco, UAL, National Steel, Clark Retail, MarchFirst, Doctors Hospital, OMC, Resources Technology Group, Florsheim, Ha-Lo, Birmingham, Steel, Neumann Homes, Wickes, Hedstrom, Select Snacks (Jays), Rockford Products, and SK Hand Tool, where his efforts led to a tripling of the business’s asset value through a strategic use of investment bankers and the implementation of an aggressive auction and bidding process.
+He has appeared in over 300 business bankruptcy cases and has represented parties in numerous high-profile bankruptcy cases such as Kmart, Conseco, UAL, National Steel, Clark Retail, MarchFirst, Doctors Hospital, OMC, Resources Technology Group, Florsheim, Ha-Lo, Birmingham, Steel, Neumann Homes, Wickes, Hedstrom, Select Snacks (Jays), Rockford Products, and SK Hand Tool, where his efforts led to a tripling of the business’s asset value through a strategic use of investment bankers and the implementation of an aggressive auction and bidding process.
+View a representative list of bankruptcy cases Kurt has been involved in.

 In the Profession